-This article was originally posted on Psychology Today: At the end of a talk to a group of parents by clinical psychologist Kathleen Nadeau, Ph.D., a concerned parent asked for advice about her chronically forgetful son.
-He regularly left the books he needed for homework at school causing him to fall behind.
+At the end of a talk to a group of parents by clinical psychologist Kathleen Nadeau, Ph.D., a concerned parent asked for advice about her chronically forgetful son.
+He regularly left the books he needed for homework at school.
+As a result, he fell behind.
 Nothing the mother tried had helped.

 “Yes,” Nadeau replied.
 “You’d be enabling him to do his homework!”

 Although Dr. Nadeau’s advice was given to a parent whose child has Attention Deficit Hyperactivity Disorder (ADHD), the parent’s question underscores a major concern of parents everywhere: When does responsible and appropriate parental involvement cross the line and become overprotective?
-This is a special worry for parents of only children, who have long been accused of excessive child coddling.
-But is it fair to single out parents who have one child?
+This is a special worry for parents of only children.
+Singleton parents have long been accused of excessive child coddling.
+But, is it fair to single out parents who have one child?

-The emergence of the fashionable term “helicopter parents,” which refers to parents who hover over their children, suggests otherwise.
+The emergence of the fashionable term “helicopter parents,” referring to parents who hover over their children, suggests otherwise.
 In all likelihood, the term would never have evolved, much less taken root, were overprotection solely the domain of one parental subgroup.

 The popularity of A Nation of Wimps: The High Cost of Invasive Parenting by Hara Estroff Marano, a Psychology Today editor-at-large and blogger, further indicates that over-parenting has affected an entire generation.
 One needs only to read the chapter titles in Nation of Wimps such as “We’re All Jewish Mothers Now,” “Cheating Childhood,” and “From Scrutiny to Fragility,” to understand what a dim view A Nation of Wimps’ author takes of what she considers coddling children.
-Marano’s concern is broadly shared.
-Many experts also argue the dangers of helicoptering, such as children rendered incapable of making their own decisions or dealing with disappointment as adults.
-Pressuring children to be perfect, as I argued here, can backfire and have a negative impact on their self-confidence and mental health.
+Many share Marano’s concern.
+Several experts also argue the dangers of helicoptering.
+For example: children rendered incapable of making their own decisions or dealing with disappointment as adults.
+Pressuring children to be perfect, as I argued here, can backfire.
+It can have a negative impact on their self-confidence and mental health.

-New York Times columnist Lisa Belkin admits to her own “helicoptering tendencies” and recognizes the danger of protecting children from the reasonable consequences of their choices and actions.
+New York Times columnist Lisa Belkin admits to her own “helicoptering tendencies.”
+She recognizes the danger of protecting children from the reasonable consequences of their choices and actions.
 Nevertheless, in a piece titled, In Defense of Helicopter Parents, Belkin points out children can benefit from a reasonable dose of parental scrutiny.
-Her article notes that today the complex and sometimes fraught process of growing up has only been exacerbated by the demands put on entire families by the current economic crisis.
-These days, for example, the choice of which college a middle class child attends demands increasingly intense parental involvement.
+Her article notes that the economic crisis only exacerbates the complex and sometimes fraught process of growing up.
+These days, for example, the choice of which college a middle school child attends demands increasingly intense parental involvement.

-Researching her book made her realize that free time and poking around are as important as taking an extra class, the choosing of which is usually overseen by helicopter parents.
+Researching her book made her realize that free time and poking around are as important as taking an extra class.
+Helicopter parents usually choose extra work.
 “In fact, why don’t we just think of ‘playing’ as the new, hot, extracurricular activity, and put it down on the college application.
 That way, everyone wins!” she suggests.
 “No, really, the point is that there’s no way to make a ‘perfect’ kid and no reason to try,” she says.
 “The best we can do is try to give them the ultimate gift: resourcefulness.
 And the way they get that is by doing some of the heavy-ish lifting on their own.”

 A reappraisal is underway and many are defending helicopter parents much to Marano and Skenazy’s dismay.
 Clearly, people don’t agree on the best approach.
 At what point does mothering (or fathering) become smothering?